M1 Finance vs Robinhood 2020

 - The platform lacks research tools and is very basic

-- Robinhood does not offer a dividend reinvestment plan (coming soon!)
+- Robinhood does not offer a dividend reinvestment plan (they do offer this now, but there is a waiting list)

-- You can only purchase whole shares on this platform (they added this recently too!)
+- You can only purchase whole shares on this platform (waiting list for fractional shares too)

 - They do not offer retirement accounts